steipete/WebRTC/README.md

 ## Size Optimizations

-This build includes aggressive size optimizations that reduce the binary from ~416MB to ~250MB:
+While the default build includes all codecs (~416MB), you can reduce the binary size with these optimizations:

 ### Compiler Optimizations
 - **Link-Time Optimization (LTO)**: Cross-module optimization and dead code elimination